sealink/EntryTypeSources/README.md

 Makes it possible to filter your entries by their EntryType in the CP.
 Adding EntryType sources grouped by section to the control panel entries’ sidebar (source lists).

-Usfel when you have different types of pages in a struture/channel.
+Useful when you have different types of pages in a structure/channel.

 ## Installation